Moai-/panabsorbium/Tutorial.md

 Looks good!
 Now let's test it.

 Give our workers a Blacksmith's Hammer, the two bars, a rock (to build the workshop), and a wooden sword.
-Searching through the `manifest.json` file gives us some item names to put into our `mini_game_world.lua`:
+Remember that we're asking the `stonehearth` mod, in the game's language, for some packages.
+All things belonging to the `stonehearth` mod are inside its `manifest.json`.
+Searching through the `manifest.json` file gives us the item names to put into our `mini_game_world.lua`, prefixed with the "mod" they're coming from:

     pickup(workers[6], 'stonehearth:footman:wooden_sword_talisman')
     pickup(workers[2], 'stonehearth:refined:gold_ingot')